-The assigned clinical education site is primarily housed at the NCC Litwak Dental Hygiene Clinic, 3rd floor, NCC Fowler Southside Center, and at associated enrichment sites through the Bethlehem Partnership and Star Wellness, affiliated with St. Luke's University Health Network.
+The assigned clinical education site is primarily housed at the NCC Litwak Dental Hygiene Clinic, 3rd floor, NCC Fowler Southside Center, and at associated enrichment sites through Star Community Health Dental, affiliated with St. Luke's University Health Network.
 The Dental Hygiene program provides facilities for the student to learn to competently and proficiently perform a full range of dental hygiene procedures on a variety of clients: children, adolescents, adults, and the elderly.